DJBarnes/django-adminlte2-pdq/docs/source/menu.rst

 This setting will contain a menu definition consisting of reusable building blocks in the form of either a section_, separator_, node_, or tree_.
-In the case of a tree, more building blocks are used to define the contents of the tree.
+All of which work in conjunction to build out the menu.

 Defining the menu in the settings file is best when the sidebar content is static and the only thing that may change is the visibility of entries based on whether or not a user is authorized to see that particular thing.

-For information on how to show/hide nodes based on authorization see the :doc:`authorization` page.
+More information about that available on the :doc:`authorization` page.

 In addition to defining the menu in the settings, it is also possible to pass the menu definition to each template via the context.
 In this situation, the